vinceallenvince/FloraJS/README.markdown

 All other Flora elements like Walkers and Oscillators inherit properties from Agents.

 Agents are highly configurable.
-For a complete list of options see the docs at http://www.florajs.com/docs.
+For a complete list of options see the docs at http://www.florajs.com/docs/symbols/Agent.html

 For an example of the Agent's seek behavior, set 'followMouse' to 'true' when creating the Agent.

-        Flora.System.start(function() {
+      Flora.Burner.System.create(function() {

+        Flora.Burner.World.update({
-          new Flora.Agent({
+          gravity: new Flora.Vector(),
+          c: 0
+        });

+        this.add('Agent', {
           followMouse: true
         });
       });

 http://www.florajs.com/examples/agent_follow_mouse.html